julien-arino/3MC-mathematical-modelling-in-biology/README.md

-# 3MC-mathematical-modelling-in-biology
+# 3MC - African Mathematical School on Mathematical Modeling in Biology

-3MC - African Mathematical School on Mathematical Modeling in Biology
+Find some lectures here.